Comprehensive analyses of rare $ \Lambda_b \rightarrow \Lambda \ell^+ \ell^-$, $\Sigma_b \rightarrow \Sigma \ell^+ \ell^-$ and $\Xi_b \rightarrow \Xi \ell^+ \ell^-$ decays in the 2HDM: Numerical analysis and physical observables

-We investigate the behavior of the differential branching ratio $d\mathcal{B}/dq^2$ for the $\Lambda_b \rightarrow \Lambda \ell^+ \ell^-$ transition within both the SM and the 2HDM frameworks.
-In particular, we analyze the impact of long-distance contributions on the $q^2$ spectrum by considering different Higgs mass values with $\lambda_{tt}=0.05$, $0.15$, and $0.30$.
-The plots are generated for different values of the charged Higgs boson mass, specifically $m_{H^\pm} = 175, 250, 500, 750,$ and $1000~\text{GeV}$, while keeping all other model parameters fixed.
+To ensure the phenomenological viability of our parameter space, we explicitly account for the constraints from the rare radiative decay $b \to s\gamma$.
+The current experimental world average, $\mathcal{B}(B \to X_s \gamma){\text{exp}} = (3.49 \pm 0.19) \times 10^{-4}$, strongly agrees with the NNLO SM prediction of $(3.40 \pm 0.22) \times 10^{-4}$ \cite{Misiak:2015xwa}.
+While conventional Type-II models impose a strict lower bound of $m{H^\pm} \gtrsim 800\text{ GeV}$, the Type-III 2HDM framework adopted here introduces arbitrary complex Yukawa matrices ($\chi_{ij}$ or $\xi_{ij}$) rather than rigid $\tan\beta$ dependencies.
+This additional parametric freedom allows for a destructive interference between the SM $W$-boson and the charged Higgs $H^\pm$ loops within the decay amplitude \cite{Crivellin:2012ye, Mahmoudi:2009zx}.
+By appropriately configuring the flavor-violating couplings governing the $t-b-H^\pm$ and $s-b-H^\pm$ vertices, the theoretical branching fraction safely accommodates a light charged Higgs boson ($m_{H^\pm} = 175\text{ GeV}$) alongside mass-degenerate heavy neutral scalars ($m_{H^0} = m_{A^0} = 500\text{ GeV}$) within the experimental $1\sigma$ error bands.

 The theoretical predictions are subsequently compared with the available experimental measurements reported by the LHCb and CDF Collaborations, as documented in Refs.~\cite{CDF:2011buy,LHCb:2013uqx}.
 It should be noted that these comparisons are restricted to the $ \Lambda_b \rightarrow \Lambda \mu^+ \mu^-$ decay channel, for which experimental data are available.
 Fig.~\ref{fig:F1} illustrates the results including the long-distance contributions, while Fig.~\ref{fig:F2} displays the corresponding predictions when the long-distance effects are excluded.
 In the following discussion, we provide a comparative analysis of these scenarios in order to highlight the significance of long-distance contributions.

 In Fig.~\ref{fig:F1}, the differential branching ratio exhibits good agreement with the experimental data in the low to intermediate $q^2$ region, specifically for $q^2 = 0$–$16~\text{GeV}^2$.
 The agreement improves notably for Higgs boson masses exceeding $250~\text{GeV}$, demonstrating closer consistency with the SM predictions.
 Furthermore, when the parameter $\lambda_{tt}$ is considered, the correspondence with the SM becomes more pronounced.
 At higher $q^2$ values, beyond approximately $16~\text{GeV}^2$, deviations between the theoretical predictions and the experimental data become more significant.
 Comparable behavior is observed in Fig.~\ref{fig:F2}, where the long-distance contributions are omitted, indicating that the general trends are robust against the exclusion of these effects.
 These observations suggest that both the Higgs mass and the parameter $\lambda_{tt}$ play a crucial role in determining the level of agreement between the 2HDM predictions and experimental results. \begin{widetext}